Building Footprints

 ---------------------------

-The example when run will also prints out a two inventory subset of the data obtained for each footprint scraper.
-As shown below, the features obtained for each of the assets is different between scrapers.
+When run, the example also prints a two-inventory subset of the data retrieved by each footprint scraper.
+As shown below, the features obtained for each asset vary between scrapers.

 1Small Subset of USA Inventory: